-Mebar tsho is considered as Bhutan’s most sacred side.
+Mebar tsho is considered Bhutan’s most sacred site.

-It happens during the late 15th century when the great renowned treasure reveller Terton Pema Lingpa revelled the sacred hidden treasure of Guru Rinpoche from the current lake, mebar tsho.
+It happens during the late 15th century when the great renowned treasure revealer Terton Pema Lingpa revealed the sacred hidden treasure of Guru Rinpoche from the current lake, mebar tsho.

-Terton has a vision about the hidden treasure within the lake but the people of Tang and local leader didn’t trust his claims.
+Terton has a vision about the hidden treasure within the lake but the people of Tang and local leaders didn’t trust his claims.

 From that day the lake came to be known as tang mebartsho (the burning lake)

-Note: Terton Pemalingpa is believed to be true incarnation of Guru Padmasambhava and renowned treasurer of Bhutan.
+Note: Terton Pemalingpa is believed to be the true incarnation of Guru Padmasambhava and the renowned treasurer of Bhutan.

 He has discovered the various sacred hidden treasure of Guru Rinpoche.

-And another well-known story about mebar tsho is of a farmer who went searching for his cows and saw beautiful temples, monks chanting mantra where the lake was.
+And another well-known story about mebar tsho is of a farmer who went searching for his cows and saw beautiful temples, monks chanting mantras where the lake was.

-He went inside the temple and overwhelmed the magnificent sereneness of a temple.
+He went inside the temple and was overwhelmed by the magnificent sereneness of a temple.

 After a while, he realized he has stayed more hours, and he went home to share about the temple.